miladsade96/feip/ReactJS/main.md

 not just HTML.
 React is also used for building mobile applications with React Native, which uses same programming model as React for building UIs on iOS and Android platform.

+**What is the recommended approach of removing an array element in react state?**
+The recommended approach is to use *filter()* method.
+This allows you to create a new array that contains all the elements of original array except the one you want to remove.
+This a safer and more efficient approach than using the *splice()* method, which mutates the original array and can cause unexpected side effects.

 ## React Refs:

 **How to create refs?**